Hamiltonian Learning via Inverse Physics-Informed Neural Networks: Preliminaries

 where $\lambda_1$ and $\lambda_2$ are weighting factors.
 Note that $\mathcal{L}_\mathrm{physics}(w,\bm{\theta})$ is not dependent on dataset $D$.
 Rather, it is incorporated to enforce that the evolution of NNQS satisfies the Schr\"{o}dinger equation.
 In order to compare the accuracy of both algorithms under various settings, we use mean squared errors (MSE):

-where $\xi_i$ is the true value of the $i^\mathrm{th}$ parameter to be estimated in HL including in the Hamiltonian or the noise terms, and $\hat{\xi}_i$ is its estimated value and $K$ the number of total estimated parameters.
+\blue{Here, $\theta_i$ denotes the true value of the $i^\mathrm{th}$ parameter to be estimated in HL, which may arise from the Hamiltonian or the noise terms.
+Its estimate is denoted by $\hat{\theta}_i$, and $K$ is the total number of parameters.
+We also report the relative mean squared error (Relative MSE) as a performance metric: